Begunkodor: History

-Begunkodor got its station due to the joint efforts of the queen of Santals (the original inhabitants of the villages nearby) and Indian Railways in the year 1960.
+Begunkodor obtained its station due to the joint efforts of the queen of the Santals (the original inhabitants of the villages nearby) and Indian Railways in 1960.

 The story of the railway station

 However, the ill-fated station ran into unforeseen troubles just 7 years later.
-According to the villagers, in 1967, a railway employee reported the sighting of a woman's ghost, and it was rumored that she had died in a railway accident.
+According to the villagers, in 1967, a railway employee reported the sighting of a woman's ghost, and it was rumoured that she had died in a railway accident.
 The next day he told people about it and they ignored him.
 The real trouble started when the dead bodies of the station master and his family were found in their quarters.
-The station was subsequently closed as railway trains stopped making halts here.
+The station was subsequently closed as trains stopped making halts there.